PoeticPete/facerec_hackumass/README.md

     # Display the resulting image
     cv2.imshow('Video', frame)
 ```

-The facial recognition technology scans the image displayed by the front door every 5 frames and uses machine learning modules to compare the image to the known faces stored by the user.

-The python file, main.py, runs an infinite loop recording out of the webcam.
-Every fifth frame, the video is analyzed to find any faces present.
-If there are any faces detected, then the program will display a box in the image around the face.
-If this face has been matched with any others, then the box will be green.
-Otherwise, the box will be red.

 The program determines the "distance" between the face in the image and each face in the database.
 If the distance is below a certain threshold, then there is a match.
 The threshold has been put at 0.55 because empirical results show this to be the most consistent value.
 Consistency is based on the number of false positives and false negatives.